-EDR solutions work by monitoring network and endpoint events and storing the information on a centralized database for further analysis, investigation, or reporting.
-Suitable software is installed on the host which helps in data monitoring and reporting on the potential threats.
+EDR solutions work by monitoring network and endpoint events and storing the information in a centralized database for further analysis, investigation, or reporting.
+Suitable software is installed on the host which helps in data monitoring and reporting on potential threats.

 It comes loaded with different analytical tools which run in the background to ensure monitoring and reporting of threats.

 However, all EDR solutions do not perform the same range of functions.
 Their scope and nature of activities differ depending on the type of EDR solutions you choose.

 EDR systems have become a must-have for all modern-day enterprises to protect their digital perimeter from evolving cyber threats and security issues.
 The key benefits of using an EDR system in your organization are discussed below:

 Comprehensive Data Collection and Monitoring

 EDR solutions also collect comprehensive data on potential attacks.
 It continuously monitors all the endpoints of your digital perimeter both online and offline.
 The data collected facilitates investigations and incident response.
 The data is collected and stored on the endpoints and it is mapped against the security threats for detection of threats.